 As you can imagine, being such a gorgeous piece of design, the Atonium has featured in many fashion and design shoots, I believe these stairs featured in Vogue!

-Local school kids can also have sleepover sessions in one of the balls in little group pods, they have their tea, watch a movie, settle in for the night then an early breakfast and a tour around the Atomium before it opens to the public.
-I’m pretty jealous of that myself, no wonder it gets booked up two years in advance!
+Local school kids can also have sleepover sessions in one of the balls in little group pods.
+They have their tea, watch a movie, settle in for the night then an early breakfast.
+Followed by a tour around the Atomium before it opens to the public.
+I’m pretty jealous of that myself.
+No wonder it gets booked up two years in advance!

 Obviously the best views of the Atomium are from the outside, you can get some pretty interesting shots from directly underneath it but to get it all in you’ll need to walk a little way down the park behind it.

 What’s around the Atomium